teqster/shall/README.md

 Mocks will be cleaned up after each test function.
 You can access the original commands using the 'orig_' prefix in the mock code. testPrimeTuesday.sh gives you some example how to do this using the date command.

-The mocking feature is - like all of shall - in a very early state, subject to change and experimentation, so please do not yet rely on it too much.
+The mocking feature is - like all of shall - in a very early state, subject to change and experimentation, so please do not yet rely on it too much (as if anybody would use this anyway... :) ).

 Todos ("Roadmap")
 =================